angelovangel/rapid-barcoding-ont/README.md

 # Rapid barcoding ONT Opentrons app
-A ashiny app to prepare Opentrons protocol for rapid barcoding ONT sequencing.
+A shiny app to prepare Opentrons protocol for rapid barcoding ONT sequencing.
-Input sample names, volumes, barcodes etc. and generate a Opentrons pythin protocol for running on the OT2.
+Input sample names, volumes, barcodes etc. and generate a Opentrons python protocol for running on the OT2.